How might Google Identify Link Spam?

 This link spam patent was filed almost a decade ago, even though it was just granted recently.
 There’s no telling if Google has used the process described within it, or used it and replaced it with a different approach, or used it and continues to do so today.

-How much attention are you going to be paying to the words that you place around links in the future?
+How much attention will you be paying to the words that you place around links in the future?

 I’ve written a few posts about links.
 These were ones that I found interesting: